Takarabe Takeshi: Biography

 In December 1913, Takarabe was promoted to vice admiral.
 He was commander of the Ryojun Guard District in 1916, and commander in chief of the Maizuru Naval District in 1918, and commander in chief of the Sasebo Naval District in 1919.

 Takarabe was promoted to full admiral in November 1919.
 He became commander in chief of the Yokosuka Naval District from July 1922.

+In the aftermath of the 1923 Kantō Massacre, in which mainly ethnic Koreans were lynched and killed by Japanese mobs, Takarabe praised the mobs for their "martial spirit," and describing them as a successful result of military conscription.

 From 15 May 1923 to 7 January 1924, Takarabe served as Naval Minister in the cabinets of Prime Minister Katō Tomosaburō and Prime Minister Yamamoto Gonnohyōe.

 Takarabe was Navy Minister again from 11 June 1924 to 20 April 1927 in the cabinet of Prime Minister Katō Takaaki and first cabinet of Prime Minister Wakatsuki Reijirō, and once more from 2 July 1929 to 18 November 1929 in the cabinet of Prime Minister Hamaguchi Osachi.

 From 1929–1930, Takarabe was on the Japanese delegation at the London Naval Treaty negotiations.
 Takarabe was considered a political moderate, and was a leading member of the Treaty Faction within the Imperial Japanese Navy.
 He strongly opposed the growing militarization of Japan, and sought to maintain diplomatic ties with Great Britain in hopes of reviving the Anglo-Japanese Alliance.
 His support of the London Treaty and disarmament led Takarabe to be branded a “traitor” by the rightists and by the Fleet Faction members of the Navy, and also led to an assassination attempt.

 During his final term in office, the military was embroiled with the chain of command controversy as to whether or not the Imperial Japanese Army and Imperial Japanese Navy were answerable to the elected Diet of Japan and the Prime Minister, or were answerable only directly to the Emperor of Japan.

 Takarabe went into the reserves in 1932, and retired in 1937.